usathyan/send-noael-prediction/README.md

 ## Example Prediction

-After uploading a study (e.g., `Vaccine-Study-1.zip`) via the `/upload/` endpoint (using the frontend's "Import Data" page or the backend's `/docs` UI), a successful call to `/predict/Vaccine-Study-1` using the current backend (with the dummy ML model) will return a response similar to this:
+After uploading a study (e.g., `Vaccine-Study-1.zip`) via the `/upload/` endpoint (using the frontend's "Import Data" page or the backend's `/docs` UI), a successful call to `/predict/Vaccine-Study-1` using the current backend (with the placeholder ML model) will return a response similar to this:

 ```json
 {